OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/office-add-in-requirement-sets.md

 ## Common API requirement sets

 The following sections list the Common API requirement sets, the methods in each set, and the Office host applications that support that requirement set.
-All of these API requirement sets are version 1.1.
+All of these API requirement sets are version 1.1, unless otherwise specified.

 ### ActiveView